Knots with infinitely many non-characterizing slopes: Tabulation of annulus presentations of knots

 \end{proof} \begin{ex} Two special annulus presentations $(A,b_1)$ and $(A,b_2)$ in Figure~\ref{figure:annulus-pre2} are equivalent. \end{ex} We do not know whether the converse of Theorem~\ref{thm:equivalent} holds or not. \begin{question} Let $(A_1,b_1)$ and $(A_2,b_2)$ be annulus presentations of $K_1$ and $K_2$, respectively.
 If $A^{n}(K_1)=A^{n}(K_2)$ for any $n\in \mathbf{Z}$, then are $(A_1,b_1)$ and $(A_2,b_2)$ equivalent? \end{question}

 \textbf{Acknowledgements.} The final part of this paper was written in OIST.
 The first author thanks Andrew Lobb for inviting him to ``Mini-Symposium : Knot Theory on Okinawa'' during 17--21 February 2020.
-He also thanks Kazuhiro Ichihara for telling him the paper \cite{CM}.
-He was supported by the Research Promotion Program for Acquiring Grants in-Aid for Scientific Research (KAKENHI) in Ritsumeikan University.
+He also thanks Kazuhiro Ichihara for telling him the paper \cite{CM} and Chuck Livingston for clarifying some confusing points on orientations in Section \ref{sec:annulus}.
+The authors thank the referee for his/her careful reading and helpful comments.
+The first author was supported by the Research Promotion Program for Acquiring Grants in-Aid for Scientific Research (KAKENHI) in Ritsumeikan University.
 The second author was supported by JSPS KAKENHI Grant number JP18K13416.